Law of large numbers for a finite-range random walk in a dynamic random environment with nonuniform mixing: Limiting speeds

-using Assumption \ref{a:invariance} (note that $I_H$ and $\bar{I}_H=-I_H$ have the same number of points).
-Now, an upper bound for this last term is given by \eqref{deviation bounds_estimates}, using Remark \ref{r:symmetry}.
-This allows us to show only \eqref{deviation bounds_estimates}. \nck{k:first_scale} Now, in order to show \eqref{deviation bounds_estimates}, we will follow the method given in Section \ref{sss:renormalization} step by step.
-Here we will use a subsequence $(H_k)$ of the form $(h_0L_k)_{k\geqslant \uck{k:first_scale}}$ where $(L_k)_{k\in\NN}$ is the sequence defined in \eqref{e:scalesL_k} and $h_0$ is a zooming parameter that will have to be chosen wisely.
-We fix $v>v_+$. \paragraph{Step 1.} We start by linking what happens at scales $k$ and $k+1$.
-The key idea of the proof is that if we choose a sequence of speeds $(v_k)$ properly, on the event that there exists a random walk going faster than $v_{k+1}$ at scale $k+1$, there exists two well-separated boxes at scale $k$ on which there exist random walks going faster than $v_k$.
-Let $\uck{k:first_scale}$ be an integer satisfying the following technical conditions:
+\begin{proof} We fix $v>v_+$ for the whole proof.
+For now, we also fix a parameter $h\in\NN^*$ that we will choose later on, which will act as a zooming parameter designed for the base case of the renormalization to work. \paragraph{Step 1.} We start by linking what happens at scales $hL_k$ and $hL_{k+1}$.
+The key idea of the proof is that if we choose a sequence of speeds $(v_k)$ properly, on the event that there exists a random walk going faster than $v_{k+1}$ at scale $hL_{k+1}$, there exists two well-separated boxes in scale $hL_k$ on which there exist random walks going faster than $v_k$.
+Let $\ucDk{D:k:first_scale}=\ucDk{D:k:first_scale}(v)\in\NN$ be a constant satisfying the following technical conditions:

-Note that \eqref{e:condition2}, which will be instrumental in Step 2 of this proof, makes sense because $\alpha\geqslant 3$.
-We define a sequence of speeds (see Figure \ref{fig:v_k} for illustration) by setting
+Note that \eqref{D:e:condition2}, which will be instrumental in Step 2 of this proof, makes sense because $\alpha\geqslant 3$.
+We define a sequence of speeds (see Figure \ref{D:fig:v_k} for illustration) by setting

-Using \eqref{e:condition1}, we have
+Using \eqref{D:e:condition1}, we have